chef/chef/CONTRIBUTING.md

 ### Branching

+When creating pull requests, you will need to push your branch to your own fork of the repo.

+For internal teams:
-* If branching within `chef/chef` repo, prefix your initials such as `tp/branch-name` to help delineate at a glance who created the branch.
+* Prefix your initials such as `tp/branch-name` to help delineate at a glance who created the branch.
-* (for internal teams) Please include a ticket number for JIRA (e.g., `tp/infc-399-branch-short-desc`) if possible to help JIRA link back to the branch and subsequent PR.
+* Please include a ticket number for JIRA (e.g., `tp/infc-399-branch-short-desc`) if possible to help JIRA link back to the branch and subsequent PR.

 ### Pull Request Requirements